 A reason for a cloud provider to keep a service running and maintaining it is due to its high usage and profitability.
 Sometimes over a long period of time ( 3-8 years), a service becomes unviable for a provider to keep maintaining and is no longer cost-effective.
 In such cases, the cloud providers start to depreciate those services in a phased manner.
 They also push back their long tail clients to migrate to a different service ( similar in nature ).
 They assist you with migration, but such a move can cause a lot of technical and customer challenges.
 A small client who isn’t able to migrate to these new services can suffer.
 If your organization is too dependent on a particular service and the provider deprecates it.
 It would be of a real shame for you to have to move to something else when you have something running on the existing system.

 One of the major disadvantages of having a cloud-only architecture is the downtime.
 This is the time taken by the cloud provider to do maintenance on their services.
 No matter how robust, scalable and efficient a cloud system is, it requires effective maintenance and upgradation.
-Since this response is the job of the cloud provider, they issue notifications of downtime to the users as compared to when services would experience some inconsistencies or when they divert a specific amount of load/traffic.
+Since this response is the job of the cloud provider, they issue notifications of downtime to the users as compared to when services would experience some inconsistencies or when they divert a specific amount of load/traffic (also consider checking out this career guide for cloud computing jobs).
 This can have an adverse impact on sensitive and real-time applications which expect a 100% uptime.
 We can mitigate this by speaking to the provider.
 Sometimes these outages/downtimes can have the adverse business impact.

 Example -: In 2017 AWS, the most reliable and used service S3 went down, causing global panic.